kevinobrien97/comp47360_SummerGroupProject/readme.md

 ### cd client

-## **Ensure React is installed for "npm" **
 ##### npm install

 ##### npm start

-You must store your personal Google Maps API key in the env folder, please ensure that you have enabled access to GoogleMaps' Javascript, Directions and Places APIs.
+Store your personal Google Maps API key in the env folder and ensure you have enabled access to GoogleMaps' Javascript, Directions and Places APIs.

 ## For other keys: